Prathik95/Prathik95.github.io/index.md

 # ROORL: Relational Obejct-Oriented Reinforcement Learner

+ROORL extends RNEM by using object properties and interactions to predict Q-values.
+It is trained using a combination of Q-Learning and R-NEM loss.
 In our joint architecture, we use the RNEM network structure to explicitly learn object oriented properties and interactions.
-Then we use a simple graph network structure to get q-values for all actions from the object representations.
-A schematic diagram that explains our joint architecure.
+Then we use a simple graph network structure which involves maxpool over object properties to get q-values for all actions from the object representations.
+A schematic diagram that explains our joint architecure is shown below.

 <p align="center">
        <img src="media/ROORL_rollout.jpg" height="400" width="600" >